 - Release the air by squeezing the spray wand trigger on the gun.

-Starting The Gas Pressure Washer
+Starting The Gas Pressure Washers

 - Check fuel or oil level.

 - Open fuel valve.

 - Move the choke to the close position.